Q: How will the virtual auditions be held?

 Q: How will I know the result of my audition?

-A: Letters to all auditionees, regardless of the results, will be emailed to families in mid-July.
+A: Letters to all auditionees will be emailed in late August.

 Q: If I am accepted, can I ask to be in the same choir with my friends?

-A: Our directors will have listened carefully to your audition and taken note of your point of musical development, and will place you in the choir in which you will be successful and have the best experience.
-This won’t be based on your age, but on your musical abilities.
-If your friends are in a different choir, you will often have opportunities to sing together in concerts and retreats, and then will be able to introduce each other to the new friends you have made in your own choirs.
+A: Our directors will have listened carefully to your audition and taken note of your point of musical development, and will place you in the choir in which you will be most successful and have the best experience.
+Your placement will be based on your musical and vocal abilities rather than your grade.
+While you may not be placed in the same choir as your friends, you will have many opportunities to sing together in concerts and retreats throughout the season.

 Q: What if I have to miss rehearsal?

-A: Each chorister is allowed to miss 3 PGC functions in each semester.
-If you know you’ll miss something ahead of time, you can email Attendance@PrincetonGirlchoir.org to report the absence.
-If you miss more than 3 rehearsals in a semester, it will be up to the director’s discretion whether you may participate in the following performances.
+A: Each chorister is allowed to miss 3 functions total in each semester.
+If you know you’ll miss something ahead of time, you can email Attendance@WestrickMusic.org to report the absence.
+If you miss more than 3 functions in a semester, it will be up to the director’s discretion whether you may participate in the following performances.

 Q: How many performances are there during the year?